zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/pipes.rst

 Implementation
 **************

-A pipe is defined using a variable of type :c:type:`k_pipe` and an optional character buffer of type ``unsigned char``.
+A pipe is defined using a variable of type :c:struct:`k_pipe` and an optional character buffer of type ``unsigned char``.
 It must then be initialized by calling :c:func:`k_pipe_init`.